-Join us for the next Green Newton Speaker Series on Thursday, May 26 at 7pm for a special online talk with Dr. Doug Tallamy about how yard by yard, we can help pollinators by planting the native species that they depend on.
+The video of the May 26 talk by Dr. Doug Tallamy on ‘Sustainable Landscape Designs: Nature’s Best Hope’ is now available for viewing.
+The presentation covers how yard by yard, we can help pollinators by planting the native species that they depend on.

 Join Doug Tallamy for a talk that will reveal how ineffective our current landscape designs have been at preserving the plants and animals that sustain us.
 Recent headlines about global insect declines and three billion fewer birds in North America are a bleak reality check and a wakeup call for homeowners to create landscapes that enhance local ecosystems rather than degrade them.
 Learn how native plant communities that sustain food webs, sequester carbon, maintain diverse native bee communities and manage our watersheds, can empower everyone to play a significant role in the future of the natural world.